Taking Stock : How can I be sure my portfolio is green and not greenwashed?

 When creating a responsible portfolio, there are natural concerns that negative screening of certain sectors will lead to reduced diversification.
 Currently, there are challenges in finding alternative asset classes (hedge funds, commodities, etc.) that score highly from an ESG perspective.
 However, this is a fast-moving space and we will soon see such investments become available.
 We run a lot of analysis that satisfies us that the exclusions in place do not lead to underperformance.

-Responsible investing is an ever-evolving practice and we are currently analysing the carbon impact of our portfolios.
+Responsible investing is an ever-evolving practice and we are now analysing the carbon impact and ESG scores of our portfolios.
 We believe that demand for responsible portfolios will only increase in coming years.

 If you would like to find out more about responsible investing solutions, please contact your Private Banker.